At a glance

 There are different types of nasal discharge: serous (clear), mucoid, purulent, bloody.
 The type of discharge can help your veterinarian narrow down a cause.

-If the cat is shaking her head and or pawing at the nose, a foreign object may be lodged in the nostril.
+- If the cat is shaking her head and or pawing at the nose, a foreign object may be lodged in the nostril.

-Nasopharyngeal polyps are quite rare in cats.
+- Nasopharyngeal polyps are quite rare in cats.

-If the cat also appears to suffer from itching, face/paw rubbing allergies may be the cause.
+- If the cat also appears to suffer from itching, face/paw rubbing allergies may be the cause.

-If the sneezing occurs at a particular time of year it may be the result of a seasonal allergy, ie; pollen.
+- If the sneezing occurs at a particular time of year it may be the result of a seasonal allergy, ie; pollen.

-If the sneezing on and off for a few hours, this may be nasal irritation or allergy (smoke, perfume etc).
+- If the sneezing on and off for a few hours, this may be nasal irritation or allergy (smoke, perfume etc).
 In this case, your veterinarian may suggest removing your cat from his environment for a few days to see if the sneezing stops.

-Sneezing accompanied by blood may be a sign of nasal cancer or fungal infection.
+- Sneezing accompanied by blood may be a sign of nasal cancer or fungal infection.

-- Cytology (microscopic examination) of nasal secretions.
+- Cytology (microscopic examination) of nasal, oral or eye secretions.

-- Bacterial culture of nasal secretions.
+- Bacterial culture and sensitivity of nasal, oral or eye secretions.

 - Biopsy of the nasal tissue.

 - Rhinoscopy (examination of the nasal passages) with a small flexible tube known as an endoscope.
-This usually requires anesthesia.